MicroEJ/docs/PlatformDeveloperGuide/launches.rst

    are usually loaded by the application using the ``Class.getResourceAsStream()`` method.

 5. Immutable objects' description files.
-See the [B-ON 1.2] ESR documentation for use of immutable objects.
+See the [BON 1.2] ESR documentation for use of immutable objects.

 .. figure:: images/mainTab.png